marykdb/maryk/store/rocksdb/documentation/storage.md

 # ColumnFamily structure

 Each table is represented by multiple column families in which the actual data is stored.
-It has at least a Table, Index and a UniqueIndex column family and if `keepAllVersions` is true on the store historic variants of those 3 storing the historical values.
+It has at least a Model, Keys, Table, Index and a UniqueIndex column family and if `keepAllVersions` is true on the store historic variants of those 3 storing the historical values.

-The column family descriptor is a byte array consisting 2 parts, the index of the DB and a Type to indicate which of the 6 types it is.
+The column family descriptor is a byte array consisting 2 parts, the index of the DB and a Type to indicate which of the types it is.

 - The index is retrieved from the database map as passed to the RocksDBDataStore
 - The type is created on init.
-At least Table, Index and a UniqueIndex, and if `keepAllVersions` is true also historic version of the same 3.
+At least Model, Keys, Table, Index and a UniqueIndex, and if `keepAllVersions` is true also historic version of the same 3.
+  - Model - index 0
+  - Keys - index 1
-  - Table - index 0
+  - Table - index 2
-  - Index - index 1
+  - Index - index 3
-  - Unique - index 2
+  - Unique - index 4
-  - Historic Table - index 3 - Only if `keepAllVersions = true` on dataStore
+  - Historic Table - index 5 - Only if `keepAllVersions = true` on dataStore
-  - Historic Index - index 4 - Only if `keepAllVersions = true` on dataStore
+  - Historic Index - index 6 - Only if `keepAllVersions = true` on dataStore
-  - Historic Unique - index 5 - Only if `keepAllVersions = true` on dataStore
+  - Historic Unique - index 7 - Only if `keepAllVersions = true` on dataStore

+# Model
+Stores the model used for the data.
+Useful to get current structure and to check if current data can be read or updated with reference model from a client.

+# Keys
+Contains all the keys and creation dates for efficient scans for existence.

 # Record structure
 A record is stored in multiple key value pairs in multiple column families.
 Each Type stores data different for its use case.